This Love (Maroon 5 song): Music video

 The music video for "This Love" premiered on MTV's Total Request Live on January 6, 2004.
 Directed by Sophie Muller, the video combines performance footage from the band in a courtyard built at Mack Sennett Studios and scenes of Adam Levine parting ways with a woman.

 According to Levine, the concept behind the music video was based on Prince.
 "An overt sexuality confuses people, too.
 That video was a very 'pop star' thing to do."

 The music video also features Levine and his then-girlfriend, model Kelly McKee in a few intimate scenes.
 The video used creative camera angles, in an effort to avoid action from the Federal Communications Commission for television broadcasts.
 A version of the video where a stream of computer-generated flowers obscure the screen further was also created.
 When asked about the video, Levine said: "It was surprisingly not weird and surprisingly not sexual.
 It was totally comfortable.
 I didn't get horny or anything, which was weird since I shot it with my girlfriend."

 The video was still seen as controversial, with Sylvia Patterson of The Daily Telegraph describing it as "a porno-pop video".
 Bass player Michael Madden, asked to comment on the video's reception, referred to the controversy as "an absurd over-reaction."

-Live performances, other media and awards and nominations
+Live performances and accolades

 Maroon 5 performed "This Love" live on Saturday Night Live (SNL) in February 2004.
 The band won the MTV Video Music Award for Best New Artist for the music video of "This Love" in 2004.
 Also the same year, the song won for Choice Rock Track at the Teen Choice Awards.
 In the Nielsen Broadcast Data Systems, "This Love" was the third played song of 2004, having 438,589 total plays.
 At the 48th Grammy Awards, the song won a Grammy Award in the category for Best Pop Performance by a Duo or Group with Vocal.

-"This Love" was featured on the 2004 film White Chicks and the television series Beat Shazam.
-The song appeared as a track in the Nintendo DS video game Guitar Hero: On Tour, as well as being a part of the downloadable content library for Guitar Hero 5 (and by association, Band Hero as they share the same catalog).
+Personnel

+Personnel are adapted from the Songs About Jane liner notes.